Hyperinflation refers to a situation in which goods and services inflation is very high and typically increasing in a non-linear way.

 What is not as commonly known is that the trade-off between output and inflation becomes much more acute when money is leaving the country.
 Likewise, it becomes easier to manage when money is flowing into a country.

-This is because increased demand for a country’s currency and debt will increase their prices, holding supply constant.
-This, in turn, will lower inflation and increase growth if the amount of money and credit are hold constant.
+Demand for a country’s currency and debt will increase their prices, holding supply constant.
+This, in turn, will lower inflation and increase growth if the amount of money and credit are held constant.
 When there is less demand for a country’s currency or debt, the reverse process will occur where inflation is pushed up and growth is pushed down.
-When a country has a reserve currency, they derive an income effect from it.
+When a country has a reserve currency, they derive an income effect from it, as they can borrow more cheaply.

 The change in demand for a country’s currency and debt will have an influence on interest rates.
 The degree to which this happens depends on how the central bank uses its policy tools.
 When money is moving out of a currency, real interest rates need to increase less if real exchange rates decrease more.